 Snow White and the Huntsman features Kristen Stewart putting on a quite decent accent to play the titular princess.
 Charlize Theron does likewise to play Ravenna.
 Most of the supporting cast are British though.

 In the Harry Potter film adaptations, this is averted for the most part.
 JK Rowling insisted that the cast and crew had to be British - as there were talks of Haley Joel Osment starring as Harry.
 Zoe Wanamaker is American born but grew up in Britain, and so does not have to fake an accent.
 Eleanor Columbus, daughter of the director Chris Columbus, is a featured extra as Susan Bones - but has no lines.
 Verne Troyer, who plays Griphook in the first film, is American but has his voice dubbed by Warwick Davis.
 Scottish actress Kelly Macdonald affects an English accent to play Helena Ravenclaw.
-They're less strict about it with the prequel film series, Fantastic Beasts, as American Zoë Kravitz has a prominent role as Leta Lestrange who was born in France and raised in the UK.
+They're less strict about it with the prequel film series, Fantastic Beasts, as American Zoë Kravitz has a prominent role as Leta Lestrange who was born in France and raised in the UK. note Which is a rare inversion of the usual case of black and mixed race British actors coming to the US for work since its a much more racially diverse country with more roles for them

-Sleepy Hollow (1999) is set in 18th century America, but many characters have English accents presumably to reflect that the American accent had not yet fully developed.
+Sleepy Hollow (1999) is set in 18th-century America, but many characters have English accents presumably to reflect that the American accent had not yet fully developed.
 It stars the aforementioned Johnny Depp.
 American Christina Ricci puts on an English accent to play Katrina, as does Irish actor Michael Gambon.
 Ironically the British actress Miranda Richardson puts on an American accent to play Lady Van Tassell.
 The rest of the cast use their own accents.

 Ever After, despite being set in France, has a cast full of actors faking English accents; Americans Drew Barrymore, Anjelica Huston, and Megan Dodds, New Zealander Melanie Lynskey and Scottish Dougray Scott.